Sign Up TODAY for our FREE monthly Newsletter Sign me up >

 Whatever their decision Motability will chose the car - they are a charity and they have to go with the cheapest option to enable them to help more people.

-If you qualify for a grant from Motability they will also fund wheelchair accessible vehicles (WAV) and any driving adaptations required.
+If you qualify for a grant from Motability they will also fund wheelchair accessible vehicles (WAV) and any driving adaptations if required.

 This may include adjustable seating, push/pull accelerator and brakes and steering aids.

 An assessment of your needs will be undertaken at your nearest Mobility Centre.

 Even if you aren't applying for a grant you may find it helpful to visit one of the Disabled Living/Mobility Centres run by Assist UK for an assessment.

 As committing to a 3 or 5 year (for WAV's) lease is a risk as changing cars or ending the contract is difficult - though not impossible if you have a major change in your condition.

 The centres usually have a selection of cars and adaptations for you to try and view.